Nationals set team scoring record, rout Reyes, Mets 25-4

 TRAINER'S ROOM

-Mets: 1B Wilmer Flores left the game in the first inning with dehydration and dizziness. .
-INF Todd Frazier (left rib cage muscle strain) is scheduled to play nine innings in a rehab assignment in Brooklyn on Wednesday. .
-Manager Mickey Callaway said OF Jay Bruce (sore right hip) will start hitting on Wednesday.
+Mets: 1B Wilmer Flores left the game in the first inning with dehydration and dizziness. ...
+INF Todd Frazier (left rib cage muscle strain) is scheduled to play nine innings in a rehab assignment in Brooklyn on Wednesday. ...
+Callaway said OF Jay Bruce (sore right hip) will start hitting on Wednesday.

-Nationals: Manager Dave Martinez said RHP Stephen Strasburg (cervical nerve impingement) played catch yesterday and could progress through his throwing program rapidly. .
-RHP Sean Doolittle (left foot stress reaction) had an MRI on Monday which was virtually unchanged from last week.
+Nationals: RHP Sean Doolittle (left foot stress reaction) had an MRI on Monday, which was virtually unchanged from last week.
 Doolittle was hoping for improvement, but said the trainers were pleased there was no change.

 UP NEXT